EliaTogni/Univault/Classes/Simulation.md

 -----

 # Bootstrapping
 What if the parameter to estimate is not the mean (like the median or the variance)?
-The estimator may not be the mean and the range may not be defined by the variance.
-The idea behind **Bootstrapping** is the following
+The estimator may not be the average of values and our way to measure the error may not be the variance.
+Can we have a similar framework to what we have seen for the mean and the variance?
+The idea is to rely on more ambitious but more general target

+  The idea behind **Bootstrapping** is the following.

 We need to find a corresponding estimator.
 We want to rebuilt by means of simulation runs, the whole cumulative distribution function.